jsenv/core/docs/jsenv-compile-server.md

 <link rel="favicon" href="./favicon.ico" />
 ```

-## Why `.jsenv/out/best/` and not just `.jsenv/` or `.compiled/`?

-The answer is jsenv needs 3 directories:

-`.jsenv` in case jsenv server needs to write some files unrelated to the compilation.<br/>
-`.jsenv/out` is used to write some meta information about the compilation.<br/>
-`.jsenv/best` or `.jsenv/otherwise`: used to write the compiled file version cache.<br/>

-> It's possible to control `.jsenv` directory name using an undocumented parameter called `jsenvDirectoryRelativeUrl`

 ## What is `best` in `.jsenv/out/best/`?

 It represent a compilation profile.
 Depending on the browser you are using, you will be redirected either to `.jsenv/out/best` or `.jsenv/out/otherwise`. `otherwise` applies all babel plugin to transform js and make it compatible with old browsers. `best` applies less transformation.
 It's an implementation detail and not really important to be aware of.
 In practice if you use chrome you will be redirected to `.jsenv/out/best`, but you can still manually enter `otherwise` in the url to see the js that would be served to old browsers.

+## Why `.jsenv/out/best/` and not just `.jsenv/` or `.compiled/`?

+The compiled version of a given file depends on the parameters given to the compile server.
+The best example of this would be that some babel plugins are enabled or not.
+So if you ever change the list of babel plugin enabled, the compiled files must be invalidated to be re-generated.

+Whenever the compile server is started, it save parameters like babel plugins into `.jsenv/out/meta.json`.
+Next time the compile server is started it compare its parameters with `.jsenv/out/meta.json` and if something has changed, the cache is cleaned.

+When file are builded, the compile server parameters are different.
+So if compile server had only one directory the following would happen:

+- You execute your test -> cache generated for files without minification
+- You build your project -> cache invalidated because parameters have changed
+- You execute tour test -> cache invalidated again

+To maximize cache reuse, compile server has two directory: `out` and `out-build`.

+`.jsenv/out/best` is composed by the following parts.

+`.jsenv`: used to contain `out` and `out-build`.

+> It's possible to control `.jsenv` directory name using an undocumented parameter called `jsenvDirectoryRelativeUrl`

+`.jsenv/out`: contains multiple directory like `best` or `otherwise`.

+`.jsenv/out/best` or `.jsenv/out/otherwise`: contains compiled file version cache.